jdoleary/Spellmasons/docs/Modding.md

 Now let's modify our first mod!

 ### Tweaking a sample mod
+Let's modify the Sample Pickup.
+First we need to spawn one.
+Once you have the game running per the above instructions, hover your cursor over where you want to spawn the pickup and press the control key and the space key.
+This brings up the Admin Quick Menu.
+Type "Sample Pickup" and press "Enter".
+You should see a light purple potion spawn.

+Now this is the fun part!
+Open `src\DevelopmentMods\SamplePickup\SamplePickup.ts` and change something!
+Make sure it's obvious like changing `scale: 1.0` to `scale: 3.0` or something.
+When you save the file, the browser should automatically refresh.
+Recreate the potion and notice that it's much larger!

+Congrats!
+You've successfully made your first change!
+Feel free to use spells and pickups in the core engine code or other mods for a jumping-off point to get you started.

 ### Mod Rules
 1. Mods can import any `type`